-The Working Group determined that inconsistent data was being recorded across the industry on the cause of unregistered consumers and agreed to concentrate on developing a standard best practice communication process to get consumers registered and to obligate Parties to work together to resolve this issue.
+Following consideration of the RFI responses, the Working Group determined that insufficient information was available to clearly identify all the causes of unregistered consumers and agreed to concentrate on resolving cases that arose; hence the focus of the working group on identification of and communication with such customers rather than addressing root causes at this time.
+The Working Group agreed to concentrate on developing a standard best practice communication process to get consumers registered and to obligate Parties to work together to resolve this issue.
 Respondents were requested to provide their views on the:

 DCUSA Best Practice Template Letters;